 The best way to help you have a better and calm birth is to get educated about it!
 Start early and enroll in one of the best online birth classes whether you want to have an unmedicated birth, epidural or planning on a C-section, there’s a class for you!
 Click here to start!

 Some women are just too early in their pregnancy to actually see a baby or hear/see baby’s heartbeat.
 Yet mama!
 Take a breather and know that it is very common to not see a baby and just see the sac.
 It is preparing for baby to make his way and start developing in there.
 6 weeks pregnant is still considered too early and so waiting for your 8th week sonogram appointment is recommended.

 I think it’s never too early to learn, specially if you’re going to be a new mom.
 Take this breastfeeding online class if you’re planning to breastfeed and want a less painful but more enjoyable experience.
 Learn more here!

 If you follow up with your doctor at 8 weeks pregnant and there is no sign of baby/embryo, it can mean you had a miscarriage.
 A miscarriage this early on in pregnancy is called “blighted ovum”.
 Where the sac can still be seen but no sign of baby or baby stopped growing.

 4. Ectopic pregnancy

-An ectopic pregnancy is when the fertilized egg implants itself outside of the uterus or sometimes on the ovaries.
+An ectopic pregnancy is when the fertilized egg implants itself outside of the uterus, on your fallopian tube or sometimes on the ovaries.
 If left untreated, it can be life threatening to the mother.
 To remove the egg medication sometimes is enough, but if you are later on in your pregnancy, surgery may be required. (source)